Zach-Shim/DSA/ADT's/Graphs/notes/2 - Graph Implementation.md

 ##### Example 1: Undirected Weighted Graph
 The following figure is an example of a **_weighted_** **_undirected_** graph and adjacency matrix.
 For nodes that don’t have an edge, their values are infinity.
-Notice the symmetry in the graph
+Notice the symmetry in the graph:

 ![[Pasted image 20241007100646.png]]
 ##### Example 2: Undirected Unweighted Graph
 The following figures are examples of **_unweighted_** **_undirected_** graph and adjacency matrix.
 For vertices that don’t have an edge between them, the weight is 0.
+Again, notice the symmetry:

 ![[Pasted image 20241007101334.png|500]]
 ##### Example 3: Directed Weighted Graph